hendrixjoseph/joe4huberheights/_top-level/donate.md

 Instead, you are highly encouraged to shop local or donate to your favorite charities.

-Some of Joe's favorite local restuarants include:
+Some of Joe's favorite local restaurants include:

 * [Classic Pizza](https://www.facebook.com/Classic-Pizza-321017136000/)
 * [The Heights Cafe](https://www.facebook.com/theHeightsCafe937/)